archangel189/codeforces/README.md

 # codeforces

-Solutions to problems on the [CodeForces](http://codeforces.com/) website.
+Solutions to competitive programming problems on the [CodeForces](http://codeforces.com/) website.

 # Contests